rsprouse/feeling-responsive/_posts/news/2025-05-22_lakota-field-methods.md

 <b>Future Tense</b>

 Lakota has a future tense particle “kte.”
-It changes to “kta” when it follows a question.
-For instance, a sentence that might translate to “Will you do X?”
-Here is an example of both being used in a sentence, also on page 57.
-“Unyake lowanpi kta he?” translating as “Will you sing for us?”
+It changes to “kta” when it follows a question, for instance, a sentence that might translate to “Will you do X?”
+Here is an example of both being used in a sentence, also on page 57: “Unyake lowanpi kta he?” translating as “Will you sing for us?”

 <div class="between_images">
    <figure>